 The Mediterranean island of Malta is a wonderful destination for anyone who enjoys history, culture and food.
-Over the centuries many invaders have left their gourmet mark on the island, so why not sample their legacy?

 As you’d expect, fresh and locally sourced produce is the order of the day on the island.

 You can expect plenty of fresh fish to be on the menu as well as other delicious produce.
 Look out for Kapunata: this delectable vegetable dish resembles the famous French ratatouille.

 If you want to enjoy a genuine Maltese experience, the Marzaxiokk market on a Sunday is the place to visit for fresh octopus, squid and all manner of wonderfully exotic fish.
 The atmosphere is absolutely buzzing here, which really adds to the experience.